tus/tus-resumable-upload-protocol/protocol.md

 identifier SHOULD be unique to avoid collisions with identifiers created by other Clients.
 Clients can satisfy this requirement by generating and using a [version 4 UUID](https://tools.ietf.org/html/rfc4122#section-4.4).

-The header's value MUST consist of ASCII characters and MUST NOT exceed 256 characters.
+The header's value MUST consist of [printable ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters) (code 32 - 126) and MUST NOT exceed 256 characters.

 The `Upload-Tag` header MUST be included with the `POST` request that creates the upload.
 It MUST also be sent with a follow-up `HEAD` request used to retrieve the